Source: Kristin Murphy, Desert News

-On June 4, 2002, Smart and her family attended an end-of-year awards ceremony at her school, where the 14-year-old won several awards for academics and fitness.
-Early the next morning, about an hour after midnight, Smart was awakened, in the bedroom she shared with her younger sister Mary Katherine, by the sound of footsteps and the feeling of cold metal against her cheek.
+On June 4, 2002, Elizabeth Smart and her family attended an end-of-year awards ceremony at her school, where the 14-year-old won several awards for academics and fitness.
+Early the following day, about an hour after midnight, Smart was awakened in the bedroom she shared with her younger sister Mary Katherine by the sound of footsteps and the feeling of cold metal against her cheek.
 A man whispered, “I have a knife to your neck.
 Don’t make a sound.
 Get out of bed and come with me, or I will kill you and your family.”
 The kidnapper, a man by the name of Brian David Mitchell, led Smart out of the house and marched her for hours through the forest to a camp where his wife, Wanda Barzee, was waiting.

-Mitchell and Barzee held Smart captive for the next nine months as they moved between California and Utah.
-Mitchell raped Smart daily , and frequently kept her tethered to a tree.
+Mitchell and Barzee held Smart captive for nine months as they moved between California and Utah.
+Mitchell raped Smart daily and frequently kept her tethered to a tree.
 He forced her to consume vast quantities of alcohol and drugs and often did not feed her for days, bringing his captive to the brink of starvation.
-All the while, Mitchell attempted to indoctrinate Smart in his bizarre religious beliefs and convince her that he was a prophet.
+All the while, Mitchell attempted to indoctrinate Smart with his bizarre religious beliefs and convince her that he was a prophet.

-After several months, Smart’s sister, who only pretended to be asleep when Elizabeth was kidnaped, came to believe that the kidnapper resembled a man who had once worked on their home as a handyman—a person who called himself Immanuel.
-Police discovered that Immanuel was a man named Brian David Mitchell, and in February 2003, the popular crime detective show America’s Most Wanted aired his photograph in an episode.
-On March 12, 2003, a passerby recognized Mitchell walking with Smart, who was veiled and wearing a wig and sunglasses.
+After several months, Smart’s sister, who only pretended to be asleep when Elizabeth was kidnapped, believed that the kidnapper resembled a man who had once worked on their home as a handyman—a person who called himself Immanuel.
+Police discovered that Immanuel was a man named Brian David Mitchell, and in February 2003, the famous crime detective shows America’s Most Wanted aired his photograph in an episode.
+On March 12, 2003, a passerby recognised Mitchell walking with Smart, who was veiled and wearing a wig and sunglasses.
 Authorities arrested Mitchell and his wife and returned Smart to her family that evening.
+E

 When she found herself back into the arms of her loving family, Elizabeth had no plans to speak publicly about what happened to her.
 In fact, she didn’t want to talk about it at all, to anyone, but sometimes she had to — investigators and attorneys constantly interviewed her.